 - High school or MVROP faculty reviews current Ohlone College catalog or Schedule of Classes for comparable course(s).

-- Requesting High faculty completes Request for Articulation form.
-Download Ohlone College 2+2 Application for Credit (PDF) or call the CTE office to have a Request for Articulation form mailed to you.
+- Requesting high school faculty completes Request for Articulation form.
+Download Ohlone College 2+2 Student Contract for Credit forms (PDF) or call the CTE office to have a Request for Articulation form mailed to you.

-- Requesting High faculty sends Request for Articulation form to Tech Prep office along with appropriate high school course outlines, competency list, names of textbooks used, and equipment used.
+- Requesting high school faculty sends Request for Articulation form to Tech Prep office along with appropriate high school course outlines, competency list, names of textbooks used, and equipment used.